Popcorn is a snack many of us love to have, whether it’s at home or on the move.

-Coconut oil, dates and almonds are combined and added to the popped kernels.
-The sauce is a rich blend of tastes that works with all kinds of deserts.
+Coconut oil, dates, and almonds are combined and added to the popped kernels.
+The sauce is a rich blend of tastes that works with all kinds of desserts.
 You’ll be surprised at how dried fruit tastes very similar to caramel when made into this sauce.

-Fresh rosemary, popcorn and Parmesan are combined for a savoury snack bursting with flavour.
+Fresh rosemary, popcorn, and parmesan are combined for a savory snack bursting with flavor.
 It’s packed with a surprisingly good amount of protein due to the Parmesan.
 If you’ve got plenty of hungry snackers around, don’t be surprised if they disappear far quicker than you expected.

 The Bottom Line

 Popcorn isn’t found in traditional Mediterranean diets.
 That doesn’t mean you can’t eat it though.